Keys to Robust Edits: from Theoretical Insights to Practical Advances: Knowledge Editing

 \section{Knowledge Editing}

-In this section, we first formulate the task of knowledge editing and review the \emph{locate-then-edit} methods. \paragraph{Task Definition} Given a knowledge triple: $(h, r, t)$, e.g., (USA, president of, Biden), knowledge editing aims to update the original target of the triple, i.e., `Biden', to a new target $t_*$, say `Trump'.
-Recent knowledge editing methods formulate such a task with a conditional generation.
-Following \cite{meng2023locatingeditingfactualassociations} and \cite{meng2023masseditingmemorytransformer}, we define a knowledge $\ff$ as a triple $(h, r, t)$ where $h$ denotes the head entity, $r$ the relation, and $t$ the tail entity (e.g., ($h=$\emph{USA}, $r=$\emph{president of}, $t=$\emph{Biden})).
+In this section, we first formulate knowledge editing and review the \emph{locate-and-edit} methods. \paragraph{Task Definition} Knowledge editing focuses on updating factual associations in language models.
+Following \cite{meng2022locating} and \cite{meng2022mass}, we define a knowledge $\ff$ as a triple $(h, r, t)$, where $h$ is the head entity, $r$ is the relation, and $t$ is the target entity (e.g., (USA, {has president}, Biden)).
+Given a knowledge triple: $(h, r, t)$, the goal is to modify the model's knowledge by replacing the target entity $t$ with a new target $t_*=\text{Trump}$ (e.g., changing `Biden' to `Trump').

-\begin{definition}[\textbf{Task Definition of Knowledge Editing}] Given a knowledge triple $\ff = (h, r, t)$, knowledge editing algorithm $\cA$ aims to update the original knowledge in the language model $\cM$ to new knowledge $\ff'=(h, r, t_*)$.
-This task can be formally expressed as follows:

-\end{definition} Autoregressive transformer-based large language models (LLMs) can answer natural-language queries by leveraging implicit knowledge encoded within their parameters.
-For instance, given the prompt "The president of USA is", a well-trained model would likely respond with "Biden".
+Autoregressive large language models (LLMs) can {complete a natural-language sentence} by leveraging implicit knowledge encoded within their parameters.
+Thus, a knowledge triple $(h, r, t)$ is considered stored in the LLM when the model can predict the target $t$ given a prompt that corresponds to $(h, r, \cdot)$.
+For instance, given a prompt `The president of USA is', a model with the above knowledge would predict `Biden'.

-Building on this, the \emph{Locate-then-Edit} approach, specifically in the context of ROME, demonstrates that modifying specific MLP layers locating in the critical path of an LLM suffices to edit its factual associations.
-This method views the MLP layers $W$ in the transformer as a form of linear associative memory, observing that any linear operation $W$ can function as a key-value store, where a set of vector keys $K = [k_1 | k_2 | ...]$ corresponds to a set of vector values $V = [v_1 | v_2 | ...]$.